Pitasi/univrs/articles/rust-server-components.md

 }
 ```

-Now we can build an enhanced version of our Markdown component by wrapping it
+And use it to enhance out Markdown component by wrapping it and calling
-and calling `apply_rewriter()` after rendering the markdown content:
+`apply_rewriter()` after the markdown content has been rendered:
 ```rust

 pub struct EnhancedMd(pub Markdown);